puppetlabs/puppetdb/spec/resource.md

 #### `GET /v2/resources/:type`

-This will return all resources for all active nodes with the given type.
+This will return all resources for all nodes with the given type.
+Resources from deactivated nodes aren't included in the response.
 There must be an `Accept` header containing `application/json`.

 ##### Parameters